Projects and Builds

 You will be redirected to the project Builds.

 Inside the project Builds view, the contents are displayed on a per-repository basis.
-Inside each connected repository, there are two sections: Pipelines and Jobs.
+Inside each connected repository, there are two sections: Pipelines and Configuration.
 Each one lists all entries resulted by actions performed by Superblocks.